CloudEngineHub/Infinite-Mobility/README.md

 - **Contribute code to Infinigen repository** - Procedural generators for more categories with interactive parts are still needed, we are happy to update our articulation modifications as Infinigen evolves!
 - **Contribute more diverse parts with fine geometry** - Compared to original infinigen, our work introduces substitution of certain parts with collected meshes.
 A more diversed parts dataset would boost our performance in many applications!

+## Join Us

+We are seeking engineers, interns, researchers, and PhD candidates.
+If you have an interest in 3D content generation, please send your resume to lvzhaoyang@pjlab.org.cn.

 ### Getting Help
 If you are having difficulties running scripts in our repo, please open issues!
 We are happy to provide supports and have discussions!